July 15 2020 – Diana L

 Have you ever had people nag you to switch from coffee to black tea?
-Do your friends or your spouse keep telling you how good it is for your health?
+Do your friends or your spouse keep telling you about the effects of black tea for your heart health?
 We are here to agree with them.
-Read on to find out exactly why black tea is considered to be so beneficial for you.
+Read on to find out about the health benefits of drinking black tea.

 Did you know that tea can help relieve the feeling of stress?
 The caffeine in tea is absorbed in a way to stimulate mental focus and increase your concentration level.
 With tea you will still get the benefits of caffeine—like an increase in energy and alertness—without the crash because the caffeine is absorbed at a slower, more steady rate.
 Studies show: